 - Allow the mixture to sit for 5 minutes.
 The coconut flour is very absorbent, and the batter should thicken up considerably.
 If after 5 minutes the batter doesn’t seem thick enough to pipe into lady fingers, add another tablespoon of coconut flour, mix well, and allow to sit another 5 minutes to thicken.

-- Add the thickened batter to a plastic ziplock bag (or pastry bag).
+- Add the thickened batter to a piping bag or plastic ziplock bag.
 Cut a 1/2 inch slit in one corner, and pipe 2 1/2 inch long strips.
-Leave space between each one; the batter rises and spreads.
+Leave space between each one; the batter rises and spreads slightly.

 - Bake for 10 minutes.
 Let cool.